UNESCO-UNEVOC: History

 The UNESCO-UNEVOC International Centre was created in 1999 based on the decision of the 30th UNESCO General Conference.
-A year later, UNESCO and the German government agreed on hosting the International Centre within the Langer Eugen building, the former building for the German members of parliament which now hosts the UN Campus, The new facilities were inaugurated in April 2002.
-UNEVOC is still hosted and partly financed by the German government.
+A year later, UNESCO and the German government agreed on hosting the International Centre within the Langer Eugen building, the former building for the German members of parliament which is now part of the UN Campus.
+The new facilities were inaugurated in April 2002.
+UNEVOC is hosted and partly financed by the German government.

+Directors / Heads of Office

 Mission and activities

-The Centre works in the context of UNESCO’s mandate for Education for All and Education for Sustainable Development.
+The Centre works in the context of UNESCO’s mandate related to education, to lead the Global Education 2030 Agenda through Sustainable Development Goal 4.
 The Centre's official mission is to assist Member States to strengthen and upgrade their TVET systems in order to achieve the "access for all, high quality, relevant and effective programmes and learning opportunities throughout life”.
 The third UN international congress on TVET, which was organized in 2012, reinforced the mission and action of UNEVOC by recognizing within its recommendation the importance of "expanding and enhancing the capacities of the UNEVOC network to play a key role in developing the capacities of decision-makers and practitioners, and facilitate the involvement of all stakeholders".